 What Is a Digital Marketing Dashboard?

-Digital marketing campaigns are made up of several different aspects, each of which you need to track and report to your clients.
-Tracking multiple KPIs at once across several different accounts and platforms can get too complicated too fast, especially if you aren’t constantly on your toes.
+Digital marketing campaigns are often made up of various marketing activities and channels, each of which you need to track and report to your clients.
+Tracking multiple KPIs at once across several different accounts and platforms takes a significant amount of your agency’s time when done manually.

-This useful marketing tool helps you keep all your ducks in a row with each marketing campaign you’re running for each one of your clients.
-As key metrics like conversion rate, revenue and cost fluctuate, you can more easily identify trends and make the necessary adjustments to ensure your campaign’s success.
+To solve this, our automated reporting tool helps your agency keep track of each marketing campaign you’re running for every one of your clients.
+Key metrics like conversion rate, revenue, and cost fluctuate.
+Easily identify trends and make the necessary adjustments to ensure your campaign’s success.

 1. Goal Completions (Conversions)

-It’s important to track against the goals you’ve set with your client as a general measure of your marketing performance.
-And while this number is helpful in and of itself, it can also be incredibly helpful when compared to other KPIs in the campaign.
-For example, if your goal completions are minimal, you should take a look at the other metrics to see if you can identify where the campaign can be improved.
+It’s important to track conversions against the targets you’ve set with your clients as a general measure of your marketing performance.
+While this number is helpful in determining overall performance, it can also be incredibly helpful when compared to other KPIs in the campaign.
+For example, if your goal completions are suboptimal, you should take a look at the other metrics below to identify where the campaign can be improved.

-As with any kind of marketing campaign—whether online or offline—it’s absolutely essential that you track how much revenue is coming in as a direct result of the campaign.
-Our digital marketing dashboard template gives you a quick look at how much money the campaign is earning, which you can then include in your marketing reports to your client.
+As with any kind of marketing campaign—whether online or offline—it’s absolutely essential that you track how much revenue your agency is driving.
+Our digital marketing dashboard template gives you a quick look at how much money each client campaign is earning, which you can then include in your marketing reports.

-This can be a crucial KPI in building your client’s confidence in your marketing abilities or in identifying where you can do better.
+Revenue is a crucial KPI in building your clients’ confidence in your agency’s marketing services, as well as in identifying where you can do better.
 If you’re meeting or exceeding your client’s revenue goals, you can happily report your progress.
-If not, you can take this time to identify where you can adjust your strategy to better achieve you and your client’s goals.
+If not, you can take this time to identify where you can adjust your strategy to better achieve your client’s goals.

 3. Web Traffic (Sessions)

-Tracking the number of people visiting your client’s website tells you how well several key components of the campaign are performing.
+Tracking the number of people visiting a client’s website - and its growth over time - tells you how well several key components of the campaign are performing.
 For starters, this KPI can indicate how compelling your client’s offer is.
-It can also indicate whether or not you’re targeting the correct demographic.
-And finally, the number of sessions your client’s website receives can also show how effective your ads’ call to action (CTA) is.
+It can also indicate whether or not you’re targeting the correct channels to drive maximum growth.
+Finally, the number of sessions a client’s website receives can also show how effective your ads’ call to action (CTA) is.

-Our digital marketing reporting dashboard pulls this data from across all traffic channels so you get a big picture view.
-This is done via Google Analytics.
+Our digital marketing reporting dashboard pulls this data from across all traffic channels via Google Analytics so you get a big picture view of the client’s website performance.

 4. Conversion Rate

 While similar, the conversion rate KPI is a little different than the goal completion KPI.
-Instead of just tracking the number of customers converting, the conversion rate gives you a look at how many people are converting compared against the total number of people visiting your client’s website.
-This metric is measured in the form of a percentage: the number of conversions divided by the number of total web sessions.
+Instead of tracking the number of customers converting, conversion rate gives you a look at how many people are converting compared to the total number of people visiting your client’s website.
+This metric is measured in the form of a percentage and is calculated as the number of conversions divided by the number of total web sessions.

-This percentage is perhaps more indicative of the campaign’s success than any of the marketing metrics above because it accounts for a combination of two other KPIs.
-For example, if your conversion rate is low, you might infer that you’re targeting the wrong audience, but doing well at attracting them to your client’s website.
+This percentage is perhaps more indicative of a campaign’s success than any of the marketing metrics above because it accounts for a combination of two other KPIs.
+For example, if your conversion rate is low, you might infer that you’re targeting the wrong audience or it could indicate a website issue that is leading to website or cart abandonment.
 This specific kind of analysis allows you to make more strategic adjustments to your campaign.

 5. Links Published (SEO)

-An essential facet to search-engine optimization (SEO) is backlinking, or links on other websites that lead back to your client’s website.
+An essential facet to search engine optimization (SEO) is acquiring backlinks, or links from other websites that lead back to your client’s website.
 These are also called inlinks or inbound links.
-AgencyAnalytics allows you to list the links that you've built throughout your SEO campaign.
-It makes it super easy to report to clients what you've been doing.
+The best digital marketing dashboard allows you to easily report on the links that you've built throughout your SEO campaign.

 This metric on your analytics dashboard displays the exact number of backlinks you’ve built during your campaign.
 If you’re struggling to increase this number, consider offering to guest post or blog for other relevant websites in your client’s industry.
 Or you can even outsource link building to another agency.